 My Ricoh has a "snap focus" mode, which really helps with split second street shooting.
 The Sony does not, but I still found a way to set it up for zone focusing.
 Basically I set the aperture low, like f8...then use a fast shutter speed, like 1/500 of a second.
 Then, in manual focus mode, I use "focus peaking", so I can see where (and how much) of the scene in front of me is in focus.

 The shot of the man & temple above was probably focused around 1.5 meters in front of me.
 With those settings, most of what you see behind him will be in focus as well.
-Keeping the camera set up like this enabled me to take plenty of lightning quick shots in Chinatown...and make sure they were all candid.
+Keeping the camera set up like this enabled me to take plenty of lightning quick shots here...and make sure they were all candid.

-In the Chinese zodiac, it is the "year of the rooster" now.
+In the Chinese zodiac, 2017 is the "year of the rooster".
 The photo below shows a massive lantern display, right in the middle of the busy Singapore streets.
 This gives you an idea of just how serious the Chinese take their traditions.

 I used a relatively long exposure setting, so that I could capture the motion of the pedestrians and traffic passing by.
 It was taken handheld, thanks to the camera's superb image stabilization.
 For more about this, you can check out my Low Light & Night Photography w/ RX100.

 Below is another black and white evening shot in Chinatown complex.
 Don't worry, this old man is only resting.

 Singapore Crowds on Pagoda Street

 Of all the locations I shot street in Singapore, I think I like my Chinatown the best.
 I found a never ending stream of people...and from all walks of life.
 The arc of the sun falls in line with Pagoda street...so there's nice, even morning and afternoon lighting.

 I walked through the shady corridor until I reached the entrance of Chinatown Food Street, another great location for afternoon shooting.